LordBrom/HighlightDuplicates/readme.md

 Using this command will select the rows that would be highlighted when Highlight Duplicates is toggled on.
 The duplicate rows do not need to be highlighted in order for this command to work.

 _Note:_ By default neither of these commands have a key binding, and can only be used via the Command Palette.
-You can set a key binding by adding one, or both of the following lines to the key binding file.
+You can set a key binding by adding one, or both, of the following lines to the key binding file.
 (Preferences > Key Bindings)

 ``` js
 { "keys": ["alt+shift+h"], "command": "toggle_highlight_duplicates" }